 Water infrastructure works to create sustainable water projects to purify water supplies from waste and make it safe for drinking.
 The United Environmental Protection Agency (EPA) works with other water sector partners to improve water efficiency in each state.
 Pennsylvania Governor Tom Wolfe is funding $136 million for the state’s water infrastructure.
 The project will improve drinking water, waste and pollution management, and develop new treatment plants in 15 counties throughout the state.

+While there is no surefire way of going about Infrastructure investment, there is an abundance of possible solutions.
+Many experts argue the U.S. will have to spend significantly more money to address its infrastructure deficit.
+However, this type of proposal often splits people into partisan party-line arguments.
+Several economists support raising revenue by increasing user fees, such as tolls.
+They argue that requiring the user to shoulder more of the cost of the nation’s infrastructure both raises revenue and encourages more efficient use of resources.
 Furthermore, some economists worry about expanding the federal role, given what they see as a history of politically driven and wasteful federal infrastructure spending.
 Some argue that a steady flow of federal money gives states an incentive to build things they do not need and that they struggle to maintain.
 For these reasons, the debate about how to invest in infrastructure largely takes place at the federal level, where those involved have aimed to pass substantial infrastructure legislation but have yet to secure bipartisan support.

+The social and economic benefits of infrastructure investment are closely related.
+For example, there is evidence that quality of life, health, and social inclusion are increasingly important factors in long-term economic prosperity, particularly as technology, working patterns, and lifestyles develop in new ways.
 Infrastructure development decisions can also be part of strategies to shape social and economic outcomes in ways that promote a more socially cohesive and fair society.
 Roadway infrastructure development can also prevent injuries resulting from car and truck accidents.
 Infrastructure as a whole has been found to provide accessibility, inclusion, and safety.
 Structures that are safely designed are better equipped to prevent injuries and death.